 Preserving the quality and character of Danbury’s neighborhoods, as well as improving and maintaining the quality of life for all of its residents, is the primary goal for the Office of Neighborhood Assistance, also known as the UNIT (Unified Neighborhood Inspection Team).

-The UNIT combats Blight, Health, Housing, Zoning and Fire code violations by working closely with those respective departments in a timely and professional manner.
-Concerns ranging from blighted properties, illegal apartments, unregistered vehicles, neighborhood nuisances, unpermitted construction and overcrowded, unsafe living conditions are just some of the few issues that our department addresses.
+The UNIT combats Blight, Health, Housing, Zoning, and Fire code violations by working closely with those respective departments in a timely and professional manner.
+Concerns ranging from blighted properties, illegal apartments, unregistered vehicles, neighborhood nuisances, unpermitted construction, and overcrowded, unsafe living conditions are just some of the issues that our department addresses.
 Additionally, the UNIT partners with the Danbury Police Department to investigate illegal dumping, issue tickets for parking violations, and remove any abandoned or unregistered motor vehicles parked on city streets.

-- Over 60 Exterior Blight Orders were issued to property owners to address and correct blighted conditions.
+- Nearly 80 Blight Orders and Violation Notices were issued to property owners to address and correct blighted conditions.
 These orders carry a $100/day penalty if the items are not corrected within a 30 day period.
+Our department placed a lien on egregiously non-compliant properties in excess of $45,000.

 - Nearly 120 properties were inspected due to concerns of illegal apartments or unsafe living conditions, as well as unpermitted construction.
-Upon inspection, many times there are no issues, however, it is necessary for our department to do its due diligence to ensure the safety of our residents.
+All concerns/complaints are inspected to ensure the safety of our residents.
+Our department will coordinate the efforts of the Zoning, Building, Health, and Fire Marshal departments to ensure safety and code compliance.

-- Coordinates and oversees Clean Start staff and community service volunteers, assigning them cleanup/improvement tasks throughout the city.
-Litter pickup, graffiti removal and larger scale area cleanups are a few of the many accomplishments achieved by these work crews.
+- We coordinate and oversee the Clean Start staff and community service volunteers by assigning them cleanup/improvement tasks throughout the city.
+Litter pickup, graffiti removal, and larger-scale area cleanups are a few of the many accomplishments achieved by these work crews.

 Downtown District Unit